 Fresh Cut, Local Christmas Trees for Sale

 Starting Thanksgiving week, Wagners offers a premium selection of real Wisconsin grown Christmas trees including Fraser fir, Scotch pine, White pine and Balsam fir.
+Visit our Christmas tree farm in Minneapolis to hunt for the perfect Christmas tree this holiday season.
+Call our store for questions regarding pricing and availability!

 Fraser Fir